-Credit for Paid Leave - Personal leave, vacation leave, sick leave, bereavement leave, holidays, jury duty leave, and military leave will be included as time worked for the purpose of computing overtime.
+Credit for Paid Leave - Personal leave, vacation leave, sick leave, bereavement leave, holidays, jury duty leave, and-all military leave will be included as time worked for the purpose of computing overtime.

 Compensatory Time (FLSA Non-Exempt Employees) - With pre-authorization from the Department Head, a non-exempt employee will have the option of receiving "compensatory time" in lieu of paid overtime.
 When a non-exempt employee chooses to receive compensatory time, the employee will be credited with the equivalent of one and one-half hours for all authorized time worked over forty hours in a given workweek.
-An employee may accumulate no more than seventy hours in compensatory time credits.
-Employees with seventy hours of accumulated compensatory time shall be paid at one and one-half times the employee's regular hourly rate for any overtime hours worked.
+An employee may accumulate no more than seventy hours in compensatory time credits. -An employee must use all Employees with seventy hours of accumulated compensatory leave credits within the calendar year in which they are earned or receive cash payment time shall be paid at the end of the calendar year atone and one-half times the employee's then current regular hourly rate of pay-for any overtime hours worked.

 Compensatory Time (FLSA Non-Covered and Exempt Employees) - With preauthorization from the Department Head, an exempt or non-covered employee will have the option of receiving "compensatory time" for hours worked beyond the normally scheduled workweek.
 When such employee chooses to receive compensatory time, the employee will be credited with the equivalent of the applicable overtime rate for all authorized time worked over forty hours in a given workweek.
-An employee may accumulate no more than twenty-four hours in compensatory time credits per year, and may carry-over a maximum of twenty-four hours of compensatory leave credits from one calendar year to the next.
+An employee may accumulate no more than twenty-four hours in compensatory time credits per year.
+An employee, and may carry-over a maximum of twenty-four hours of compensatory leave credits from one calendar year to the next.
 For employees hired on or after November 1, 2017, maximum accumulation of compensatory time hours is 240 hours.
 Upon separation from employment, an employee shall be paid their straight hourly rate for accumulated compensatory time up to a maximum of twenty-four hours accumulated per year.
 For employees hired on or after November 1, 2017, the maximum total accumulation for payout upon separation of employment is 240 hours.

-Unionized Employees - An employee who is a member of a collective bargaining unit is not covered by the Overtime provisions set forth above and should refer to the applicable collective bargaining agreement.
+Union Unionized Employees - An employee who is a member of a collective bargaining unit is not covered by the Overtime provisions set forth above and should refer to the applicable collective bargaining agreement.